 - Loans that you seem to be personally liable

 After these, if you are still left with some money, you could consider paying off your credit card companies, suppliers, bills for business expenses, and lease deficiencies.
 Let us explore how you would be dealing with each kind of creditor.

 Negotiating Successfully with Equipment Lessors

 You must make all the necessary arrangements to return all leased equipment and types of machinery like vehicles, copiers, and other items.
-You must try to strike a good deal while the business equipment is still in your hand.
+You must try to strike a good deal while the business equipment is still in your hands.

 You may be offered a favorable negotiation amount.
-Moreover, if a lessor is not cooperating with you regarding debt settlement you could seek professional assistance from a qualified lawyer who would be pointing it out clearly that you are heading toward bankruptcy.
+Moreover, if a lessor is not cooperating with you regarding debt settlement you could seek professional assistance from a qualified lawyer who would be pointing out clearly that you are heading toward bankruptcy.
 No lessor would be interested in coping with the stress associated with the bankruptcy court and the likelihood that their property would be deteriorating during this period of time.

 Negotiating with All Your Secured Creditors

-In the case, you fail to negotiate a successful release and suppose you still owe the creditor some money, you must know that this deficiency would be treated as an unsecured debt as the collateral has been already returned.
+In the case, that you fail to negotiate a successful release and suppose you still owe the creditor some money, you must know that this deficiency would be treated as an unsecured debt as the collateral has been already returned.